"How do I know when it's time to scale an influencer campaign?"

 This is especially true if you’re in a niche industry or want to work with smaller creators.

-For example, you might use influencer database software that compiles creator information and profiles.
+For example, you might use database software that compiles creator information and profiles.
 These databases often let you search for influencers based on engagement and price.

 Still, influencer databases require you to do the legwork of outreach and vetting influencers.
-Compare this to a platform like Statusphere that matches brands with influencers from a hand-picked network.

-Outsource Your Campaigns
+Scale Your Campaigns with Software

 If you want to earn creator content at scale, there’s really only so much that’s possible in-house.
 This rings true even if you bring in a dedicated influencer specialist or hire an agency.